browserengineering/book/book/http.md

 identifies a particular web page that the browser should visit.
 A URL looks like this:

-[^url]: "URL" stands for "Uniform Resource Locator", meaning that it
+[^url]: "URL" stands for "uniform resource locator", meaning that it
     is a portable (uniform) way to identify web pages (resources\index{web resource}) and
     also that it describes how to access those files (locator).